Why a US student evaluation case competition?

 What will the competition entail?

 Teams will learn about the topic related to the case a week prior to the competition date.
 Teams are encouraged to explore any resources available to them to learn more about the topic in preparation for the case.
-On the day of the competition, teams will receive information about the case organization itself and will conduct a situation analysis and prepare an evaluation proposal for the case organization.
+On the day of the competition, teams will receive information about the case organization itself, conduct a situation analysis, and prepare an evaluation proposal for the case organization.
 In line with the world competition, there are three options for teams to prepare as their final product: a 12-page report, a non-narrated 25-slide slideshow presentation, or a 15-minute narrated presentation.
-Learn more about the competition through visiting the rules and assessment criteria.
+Learn more about the competition by visiting the rules and assessment criteria.

 Who can compete in the competition?